Schulpflicht

-The (Allgemeine) Schulpflicht (English: (General) Compulsory Schooling) is a statutory regulation in Germany that obliges children and adolescents up to a certain age (depending on the federal state) or up to the completion of a school career to attend a school.
+The (Allgemeine) Schulpflicht (English: (General) Compulsory Schooling) is a statutory regulation in Germany that obliges children and adolescents up to a certain age (which is 18 in all federal states) to attend a school.
 The Schulpflicht includes not only regular and punctual school attendance, but also participation in lessons and other school events, as well as doing homework.

 Simple laws, the so-called Schulgesetze (School Laws), regulate the implementation.
 The police are often used in this process.
 Children whose parents refuse to have them vaccinated must also go to school.

+The German courts have generally interpreted the law as dictating that all school-aged kids in Germany must attend school until their 18th birthday, and that any unreasonable absence from lessons under the age of 18 is a crime.
 It is considered one of the very few compulsory school attendance laws in a developed, non-dictatorial country, since most democracies have compulsory education laws, meaning that education may also take place independent from school, as recorded in the article Homeschooling international status and statistics.
-Its justification, alleged benefits and motivations are disputed and controversially discussed.
+Its justification, supposed benefits and motivations are disputed and controversially discussed.